-This concept is marked with lipophilic drugs like thiopental, diazepam and fentanyl.
+This concept is dramatic with lipophilic drugs like thiopental, diazepam, and fentanyl.
 In the case of fentanyl, after an infusion of 2-3 hours, its context-sensitive half-time skyrockets due to the depot of fentanyl in peripheral tissues.
 This is why I’m against using fentanyl drips for sedation in patients requiring mechanical ventilation.
 If the drip has been running for a while, it will take MANY hours before the patient is ready to extubate after discontinuing the sedation.

 Next time you run an infusion of ANYTHING, remember the concept of context-sensitive half-times! 🙂